 The United States defines nonprofit organizations in tax law laid down by the Internal Revenue Service (IRS).
-The tax code lists some thirty different types of entity that can benefit from exemption from corporate income tax.
-These include social clubs, cemetery companies, fraternal benefit societies, and religious and charitable organizations.
+The tax code lists some 30 different types of entity that can benefit from exemption from corporate income tax.
+These include social clubs, cemetery companies, fraternal benefit societies, religious and charitable organizations.
 A full list is provided in Table 1.1.
 Additional tax benefits are offered to some organizations that permit their donors to claim a tax deduction in return for their support.
-The majority of those that are able to receive such tax-deductible contributions fall into one specific category of the code: Section 501(c)(3).
-To qualify for this additional benefit, organizations must fulfill three tests:
+The majority of those that are able to receive such tax deductible contributions fall into one specific category of the code: Section 501(c)(3).
+To qualify for this additional benefit organizations must fulfill three requirements:

-- 1. They must operate to fulfill one of the following broad purposes:
+- 1. They must operate to fulfill one of the following broad purposes: Educational Religious

-- a.
-Educational

-- b.
-Religious

-- c.
-Charitable
+- Charitable

-- d.
-Scientific
+- Scientific

-- e.
 Literary